 General is a dynamically updated window tab showing general information about the client.
 Below are brief explanations for each piece of information:

-- Name: Name of the client instance. - Address: Address of the client, shown as <IP>:<port>. - Type: Type of the client.
-Java client is the only supported client type at the moment. - Enterprise: Yes, if the client is an Hazelcast IMDG Enterprise client.
+- Name: Name of the client instance. - Address: Address of the client, shown as <IP>:<port>.

 Figure 20.2: Monitoring Client Detailed